lukebakken/vesc-1036/README.md

     ./upgrade.sh ds
     ```

-At this point, go to the management UI on a downstream node and check the
+At this point, go to the management UI on a downs-ream node and check the
 federation link status.
 It will not be running.
 Re-importing the defs has no
 effect, either.
+The only way to re-establish the federation link is to delete
+and re-create the policy.